 ARTICLE 3.
 FOUL DURING A SCORE.
 If a team commits a personal or unsportsmanlike conduct foul, or a palpably unfair act, during a down in which the opponent scores, the penalty is enforced on the succeeding free kick (unless the score resulted from the enforcement).
+On a touchdown, the penalty, whether a live-ball or dead-ball foul or a foul between downs, can be enforced on the succeeding kickoff or Try.
 On a successful Try kick, any foul by Team B that does not result in a retry or negate a score may be enforced on the succeeding free kick.